Cody Crowley: Professional boxing career

 Crowley was expected to face the #1 ranked IBF welterweight contender Kudratillo Abdukakhorov on 10 April 2021, as a replacement for Javier Flores, who was forced to withdraw from the bout after a positive COVID-19 test.
 The fight would fail to pan out however, as the two camps were unable to come to terms.
 Crowley was instead booked to face Gabriel Maestre for the vacant WBA interim welterweight title on 7 August 2021.
 Crowley withdrew from the fight on 29 July, after testing positive for COVID-19.

 Crowley was booked to face the Kudratillo Abdukakhorov on 11 December 2021, at the Dignity Health Sports Park in Carson, California, on the undercard of the Nonito Donaire and Reymart Gaballo WBC world bantamweight title bout.
 Despite getting knocked down in the second round, Crowley managed to rally back in the following rounds and win the fight by unanimous decision, with scores of 97–92, 95–94 and 98–91.

 Crowely was booked to face the one-time WBA welterweight and WBC light middleweight title challenger Josesito López on April 16, 2022, on the Errol Spence Jr. vs. Yordenis Ugás welterweight title unification pay per view.
 He won the fight by unanimous decision, with two scorecards of 98–91 and one scorecard of 99–90.
 Crowley scored the sole knockdown of the fight in the seventh round, although Lopez immediately claimed it as a slip.

-Crowley is scheduled to face the one-time WBA welterweight title challenger Abel Ramos on March 25, 2023.
+Crowley faced the one-time WBA welterweight title challenger Abel Ramos in a WBC title eliminator on March 25, 2023.
+He won the fight by majority decision, with scores of 114–114, 116–112 and 115–113.

+[Cancelled]IBF Welterweight Championship bout

+Crowley vs. Ennis

+Crowley was scheduled to challenge Jaron Ennis for his IBF welterweight title at Wells Fargo Center in Philadelphia, Pennsylvania on July 13, 2024.
+Early June, Crowley announced that he was forced to withdraw from the bout due to retina issue.